Vanlightly/Taskling.NET/README.md

 # Taskling.NET
-API for batch and micro-match tasks:
+API for batch and micro-batch tasks:
 - Partioning of batches into blocks of work with guaranteed isolation between blocks across batches
 - Recover from failures with automatic reprocessing
 - Limiting the number of concurrent task executions (across servers)
 - Critical sections across servers
 - Standardised activity logging and alerting.

-## Taskling is host agnostic library
+## Taskling is a host agnostic library
 Taskling helps you manage your data processing tasks whether they be hosted in web applications, console applications, Windows Services or Cloud (worker roles, Azure Functions etc).
 It is not a framework or platform like Spark or Hadoop, it is just a nuget package you can add to any project.